LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/moving-from-bi-to-rb.md

 categoryName: Data & reporting
 subCategoryName: Analytics Builder
 indicator: both
-subtitle: 'Analytics Builder is a new and improved version of LiveEngage BI dashboards '
+subtitle: 'Analytics Builder is a new and improved version of LivePerson BI dashboards '
 level3: ''
 permalink: data-reporting-analytics-builder-moving-from-bi-to-analytics-builder.html
 isTutorial: false
 date: '2019-01-17T09:52:11.000+00:00'
 isNew: false
-redirect_from:data-reporting-report-builder-moving-from-bi-to-report-builder.html
+redirect_from:
+  - data-reporting-report-builder-moving-from-bi-to-report-builder.html
 ---
-Analytics Builder is a new and improved version of LiveEngage BI dashboards.
+Analytics Builder is a new and improved version of the Conversational Cloud BI dashboards.
-With superior performance, an additional layer of messaging KPIs, and the ability to tailor dashboards to specific business needs, the Analytics Builder goes beyond the capabilities available in LE BI.
+With superior performance, an additional layer of messaging KPIs, and the ability to tailor dashboards to specific business needs, the Analytics Builder goes beyond the capabilities available in BI.

 ## Getting started

-Brands can access Analytics Builder through the LiveEngage UI, from the Messaging Real-time Dashboard, Queue Health Dashboard, and Campaign Dashboard.
+Brands can access Analytics Builder through the Conversational Cloud UI, from the Messaging Real-time Dashboard, Queue Health Dashboard, and Campaign Dashboard.

 To access Analytics Builder:

-1. Log into LiveEngage using your campaign manager or agent manager credentials.
+1. Log into the Conversational Cloud using your campaign manager or agent manager credentials.
 2. Open the dashboard by clicking the drag down icon.
 3. Click the Analytics Builder icon on the left of the screen.
 A new tab is opened.
 4. Click **shared reports**.
 Two folders are displayed:
-   * **LE predefined dashboards**: All available predefined LiveEngage dashboards.
+   * **LE predefined dashboards**: All available predefined Conversational Cloud dashboards.
    * **My account**: Reports that have been designed specifically for your account.
 5. Click on a folder to view the available reports inside.